preloader

 • The Test Endpoint to test: this is a valid endpoint where your service or API implementation has been deployed,

-• The Verbose flag: allows to collect detailed logs on Microcks plugin execution,
+• The Verbose flag: allows for collecting detailed logs on Microcks plugin execution,

-• The Timeout configuration: allows you to override default timeout for this tests.
+• The Timeout configuration: allows you to override the default timeout for these tests.

 DSL plugin usage